 You might also be interested in the pros and cons of mechanical vs. electronic groupsets.

-SRAM mechanical sets use only one lever.
+SRAM mechanical groupsets use only one lever.
 This shifts the drivetrain in one direction on a single click and in the other direction on a double click.
-AXS groups use one lever on each side to shift in one direction, and their simultaneous press shifts the chainrings.
+AXS groups use a single lever on each side to shift in one direction, and a simultaneous press shifts the chainrings.

 This means that it is more difficult to shift with SRAM if you want to eat snacks, for example.
-When riding with Shimano, you can shift to a lighter or heavier gear with your right hand, whereas with SRAM, you only shift to the heavier gear.
+When riding with Shimano, you can shift to a lighter or heavier gear with your right hand, whereas with SRAM, you can only shift to a heavier gear.

 Mountain bike groupsets use Rapid Fire-style shifters.
 These are mounted on the handlebars in a position that allows you to operate them with your thumb and index finger.
 They also allow you to shift multiple gears depending on the depth of the squeeze.